Iran's hard-line judiciary chief registers presidential run - WTMJ

 Associated Press

-His close ties to Khamenei and popularity in part from his televised anti-corruption campaign could make him a favorite in an election in which analysts already believe that hard-liners enjoy an edge.
+“If Khamenei is thinking about his legacy, he would probably be looking for someone who is similar to him and ideologically aligned with him and looking to protect what Khamenei has done over the last 30 years,” Vakil added.

+Activists hold a jaded view of Raisi.
+As the head of the judiciary, he oversees a justice system in Iran that remains one of the world’s top executioners.
+United Nations experts and others have criticized Iran for detaining dual nationals and those with ties abroad to be used as bargaining chips in negotiations with the West.

-Activists, however, hold a far different view of Raisi over his involvement in the 1988 mass execution of prisoners at the end of Iran’s long war with Iraq.
+Then there’s the 1988 mass executions that came at the end of Iran’s long war with Iraq.
 After Iran’s then-Supreme Leader Ruhollah Khomeini accepted a U.N.-brokered cease-fire, members of the Iranian opposition group Mujahedeen-e-Khalq, heavily armed by Saddam Hussein, stormed across the Iranian border in a surprise attack.

 Iran ultimately blunted their assault, but the attack set the stage for the sham retrials of political prisoners, militants and others that would become known as “death commissions.”
 Some who appeared were asked to identify themselves.
 Those who responded “mujahedeen” were sent to their deaths, while others were questioned about their willingness to “clear minefields for the army of the Islamic Republic,” according to a 1990 Amnesty International report.

-International rights groups estimate that as many as 5,000 people were executed, while the MEK puts the number at 30,000.
+International rights groups estimate that as many as 5,000 people were executed, while the Mujahedeen-e-Khalq puts the number at 30,000.
 Iran has never fully acknowledged the executions, apparently carried out on Khomeini’s orders, though some argue that other top officials were effectively in charge in the months before his 1989 death.
-Raisi reportedly served on a panel involved in sentencing the prisoners to death.

-In 2016, members of the late Grand Ayatollah Hossein Ali Montazeri’s family put out an audio recording of him criticizing the executions as “the biggest crime in the history of the Islamic Republic.”
+Raisi, then a deputy prosecutor in Tehran, took part in some of the panels at Evin and Gohardasht prisons.
+A tape of a meeting of Raisi and his boss meeting prominent Grand Ayatollah Hossein Ali Montazeri leaked out in 2016, with Montazeri describing the executions as “the biggest crime in the history of the Islamic Republic.”

-Raisi has never publicly acknowledged his role in the executions, even while campaigning for president in 2017.
-He ultimately lost to Rouhani, though he still garnered nearly 16 million votes in his campaign.
-Khamenei appointed him as head of the judiciary in 2019.
+Raisi never publicly acknowledged his role in the executions while campaigning for president in 2017.
+After his loss, Khamenei appointed him as head of the judiciary in 2019.

-In 2016, Khamenei appointed Raisi to run the Imam Reza charity foundation, which manages a vast conglomerate of businesses and endowments in Iran.
+Raisi previously ran the Imam Reza charity foundation, which manages a vast conglomerate of businesses and endowments in Iran believed to be worth tens of billions of dollars.
 It is one of many bonyads, or charitable foundations, fueled by donations or assets seized after Iran’s 1979 Islamic Revolution.

-These foundations offer no public accounting of their spending and answer only to Iran’s supreme leader.
-The Imam Reza charity, known as “Astan-e Quds-e Razavi” in Farsi, is believed to be one of the biggest in the country.
-Analysts estimate its worth at tens of billions of dollars as it owns almost half the land in Mashhad, Iran’s second-largest city.

-At Raisi’s appointment to the foundation in 2016, Khamenei called him a “trustworthy person with high-profile experience.”
-That led to analyst speculation that Khamenei could be grooming Raisi as a possible candidate to be Iran’s third-ever supreme leader, a Shiite cleric who has final say on all state matters and serves as the country’s commander-in-chief.
+Analysts have speculated that Khamenei could be grooming Raisi as a possible candidate to be Iran’s third-ever supreme leader, who has final say on all state matters and serves as the country’s commander-in-chief.

 Within Iran, candidates exist on a political spectrum that broadly includes hard-liners who want to expand Iran’s nuclear program, moderates who hold onto the status quo, and reformists who want to change the theocracy from within.